Analysis of the genetic basis of plant quantitative disease resistance

 Analysis of environmental adaptation: photoperiodism in maize

-Photoperiodism represent a genetic barrier to adapting plants to new environments and confounds assessment of the true genetic merit of potentially valuable germplasm.
+Photoperiodism represents a genetic barrier to adapting plants to new environments and confounds assessment of the true genetic merit of potentially valuable germplasm.
 In maize, a short-day species, tropical germplasm often exhibits sensitivity to the longer daylengths that occur at latitudes away from the equator.
 This sensitivity causes a delay in plant maturity that increases with increasing daylengths.
 Because maturity is correlated with most other traits, it is not possible to accurately assess the value of alleles in their target production environments.

 We are using our approach for dissecting the genetic architectureof response to selection to study environmental adaptation.
 Arnel Halluer (Iowa State Univ.) conducted a decade of selection for earliness to adapt a tropical landrace (Tusón) to central Iowa.
 Collaborating with Jim Holland (USDA-ARS, NCSU), Sherry Flint-Garcia (USDA-ARS, Univ.
 Missouri), Nick Lauter (USDA-ARS, Iowa State Univ.), Natalia de-Leon (UW Madison), Seth Murray (TAMU), and Wenwei Xu (TAMU), we have phenotyped samples from different generations of selection across a latitudinal transect spanning from Wisconsin to Puerto Rico.
 We are now in the process of genotyping this material to allow for our combined approach to be applied.
 This project is aimed at characterizing the genetic architecture of response to selection and providing information that would aid in the use of alleles from tropical maize.